mhanki/Unit-Conversion-Widget/README.md

 # Unit Conversion Widget

-A React component for converting temperature, weight, and length measurements between metric and imperail units.
+A React component for converting temperature, weight, and length measurements into metric or imperial units.

 ![](./screenshot.png)